bxparks/rpn83p/docs/USER_GUIDE.md

 - The keyboard layout and labels of the TI-83 and TI-84 calculators are different.
 As an obvious example, the TI calculators have 5 menu buttons below the LCD screen, but the HP-42S has 6 menu buttons.
+- The LCD screen width allows each menu to contain only 4 letters instead of the 5 supported by the HP-42S.
+I cannot even use the same menu names as the HP-42S.
 - The RPN83P app does not implement its own floating point routines, but uses the ones provided by the underlying TI-OS.
 There are functions missing from the TI-OS compared to the HP-42S (e.g. trigonometric functions on complex